Floer theory and flips: bimodules

-where we follow Seidel's convention \cite{seidel:sub} of denoting by $(-1)^{\aleph}$ the sum of the reduced degrees to the left of the inner expression, except that $m$ has ordinary (unreduced) degree.
-The bimodule is {\em strictly unital} if $\mu_{1,0}(e_{L_0},\cdot)$ and $\mu_{0,1}(\cdot,e_{L_1})$ are the identity, and all other operations involving $L_0$ and $L_1$ vanish.
+Here we follow Seidel's convention \cite{seidel:sub} of denoting by $(-1)^{\aleph}$ the sum of the reduced degrees to the left of the inner expression, except that $m$ has ordinary (unreduced) degree.
 A {\em morphism} $\phi$ of \ainfty-bimodules $M_0$ to $M_1$ of degree $|\phi|$ is a collection of maps

 satisfying a splitting axiom